Tips for retired first-time pet owners

 Just because you own a pet doesn’t mean you can’t still go on holiday, but before you go away one of the biggest decisions for pet owners is to decide what to do with your pets.
 Here are some popular options you could follow.

-- Pet sitter – Many pets feel comfortable in their own surroundings and therefore hiring a pet sitter might be the best option for you.
+•Pet sitter – Many pets feel comfortable in their surroundings and therefore hiring a pet sitter might be the best option for you.
 Professional firms like House Sitters UK will get an experienced pet sitter to come over to your home to feed, walk and play with your pet.
+With the current coronavirus restrictions in place, you will need to check what the latest rules in place are.

-- Ask a friend or neighbour to look after your pet – If you’re off on vacation, consider asking your friend, neighbour or family member to look after your pet.
+•Ask a friend or neighbour to look after your pet – If you’re off on holiday, consider asking your friend, neighbour or family member to look after your pet.
 If they are pet owners, you could always say you can return the favour when they want to go on holiday.

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.